 (e.g., constant functions in the case $Bu = \nabla\cdot u$), we have to require that $A$ is injective on it to obtain a unique $u$.
-Existence of $\lambda$ then follows from surjectivity of $B^*$.
+Existence of $\lambda$ then follows if $B^*$ is surjective.
 To verify these conditions, we follow the general approach of the \nameref{thm:BNB} theorem.

 \begin{theorem}[Brezzi splitting theorem] Assume that \begin{enumerate}[(i)] \item $a:V\times V\to\R$ satisfies the conditions of \cref{thm:BNB} for $U=V=\ker B$ and \item $b:V\times M\to\R$ satisfies for $\beta >0$ the condition